pages-themes/minimal/pages/events/DMCM2024/programme_full.md

 **Session 2** \
 13:30-14:30 &nbsp; **Keynote 2: Reinhard Schneider**, University of Luxembourg | The title is being confirmed

-14:30 - 14:50 &nbsp; User-driven evolution of the MINERVA Platform
+14:30 - 14:50 &nbsp; *"User-driven evolution of the MINERVA Platform"*

 14:50 - 15:00 Coffee break